Generalized multicategories: change-of-base, embedding, and descent: Fibrewise discrete morphisms

-An immediate calculation shows the entire diagram commutes.
-Since the square in the middle is a pullback, there exists a unique morphism \( l_v \colon v \to \Tt s \pt 1 \) such that the left and top squares commute.
+then an immediate calculation shows the diagram commutes.
+Since the square in the middle is a pullback by assumption, there exists a unique morphism \( l_v \colon v \to \Tt s \pt \trm \) such that the left and top squares commute.

 Thus, we conclude that the following diagram

 commutes.
 We observe that Diagram~\eqref{eq:defn.counit} is a pullback square when \( \cat V \) is extensive, by Theorem~\ref{thm:pb.index.coprod}, so there exists a unique morphism